amidvidy/whitewater/README.md

 This was made as a final project for Joe Hellerstein and Peter Alvaro's Programming the Cloud course at UC Berkeley.

+## Note

+This is currently a work in progress.
+We believe most of the functionality is in place, but there are a few issues that could potentially cause data loss or corruption.
+Thus in its current state, we do not recommend the use of whitewater in production.

 ## Module Documentation

 [Election](https://github.com/amidvidy/whitewater/blob/master/docs/election.md)